tokay-lang/tokay/README.md

 Expr
 ```

-Tokay can also be used for programs without any parsing features.
+Tokay can also be used for programs without any parsing features.<br>
 Next is a recursive attempt for calculating the faculty of a value.

 ```